Floorp-Projects/Floorp/browser/components/urlbar/docs/preferences.rst

   Disables checks that prevent search tips being shown, thus showing them every time the newtab page or the default search engine homepage is opened.
   This is useful for testing purposes.

+browser.urlbar.speculativeConnect.enabled (boolean, default: true) Speculative connections allow to resolve domains pre-emptively when the user is likely to pick a result from the Address Bar.
+This allows for faster navigation.

+browser.urlbar.sponsoredTopSites (boolean, default: false) Whether top sites may include sponsored ones.

+browser.urlbar.switchTabs.adoptIntoActiveWindow (boolean, default: false) When using switch to tabs, if set to true this will move the tab into the active window, instead of just switching to it.

+browser.urlbar.trimURLs (boolean, default: true) Clean-up URLs when showing them in the Address Bar.

 keyword.enabled (boolean, default: true)
   By default, when the search string is not recognized as a potential url,